OrensteinLab/EpiCRISPR/EpiCRISPROn/README.md

-# EpiCRISPR
+# EpiCRISPROn
-We present EpiCRISPR, a tool designed to predict CRISPR/Cas9 on-target efficiency by incorporating epigenetic and high-throughput data.
-EpiCRISPR is a multi-layered perceptron consisting of fully connected layers with 64 and 8 neurons, terminating in a final neuron that outputs on-target efficiency.
+We present EpiCRISPROn, a tool designed to predict CRISPR/Cas9 on-target efficiency by incorporating epigenetic and high-throughput data.
+EpiCRISPROn is a multi-layered perceptron consisting of fully connected layers with 64 and 8 neurons, terminating in a final neuron that outputs on-target efficiency.
 The input includes a fixed RNA sequence of 32nt length, ten possible epigenetic markers (chromatin accessibility, CTCF binding, DNA methylation, and seven histone modifications: H3K4me1, H3K4me3, H3K9me3, H3K27me3, H3K36me3, H3K9ac, and H3K27ac), and information from a high-throughput data-based model (we used CRISPROn's score predictions).

 We utilized the Leenay et al. dataset to evaluate the contributions of flanking sequences, epigenetic marks, and high-throughput data to on-target efficiency prediction.
 Our results indicate that epigenetic markers play a crucial role in predicting CRISPR/Cas9 on-target efficiency.
 Moreover, we demonstrated the generalizability of our trained model by successfully predicting on-target efficiency in other cell types.